 But it ain't easy.
 Most of the competitors apparently paid pretty close attention in Sunday school, which means they often breeze through the opening rounds.
 (Who would've gotten a Facebook-style "friend" request from the Burning Bush?)
 But even the best of 'em bog down a bit when the difficult questions hit later on.
 (We all know that Jacob had 12 sons, but what was the name of his daughter?)

-Of course The American Bible Challenge has higher obstacles than humor to hurdle—barriers our own culture has erected.
+Of course The American Bible Challenge still has a few doubters.
 You see, the Bible frightens some people, and even some Christians.
-But Foxworthy and Co. really are trying to revise that biblical reputation of being akin to spiritual Brussels sprouts—good for us, but not that fun to chew on.
-And they're doing it not by preaching a better, more powerful sermon, but by just having a little game show fun.
+But Foxworthy and Co. really are trying to revise that reputation of the Bible being akin to Brussels sprouts—good for us, but not that exciting to chew on.
+And they're doing it not by preaching a better, more powerful sermon, but by playing a game.

 "Season 2, Episode 1"

 Teams "Anointed Ink" (men who man a Christian tattoo parlor) "Preachin' Divas" (ladies from an Oakland, Calif., church) and "Sisters of Mary" (volleyball-playing nuns) compete for the night's cash prize.
 They answer questions in categories ranging from "How I Met Your Mother Mary" to "Hooray for Holywood."

 The very bottom of the language barrel is "dang" in this episode.
 And even the subject of risqué tattoos gets turned in a positive direction when the guys in Anointed Ink discuss how they convert such tattoos into Christian-themed art.
 "There's a lot of nude pictures that are not so good," says Scott.
 "We change those quickly."